greggman/hft-unity3d/Assets/HappyFunTimes/Samples/Scenes/InstructionsScene-README.txt

 ### On OSX, from a Terminal

 ```
-export HFT_INSTRUCTIONS "Connect To Wifi 'OurInstallation' then go to hft.net"
+export INSTRUCTIONS "Connect To Wifi 'OurInstallation' then go to hft.net"
 nameofgame.app/Contents/MacOS/nameofgame
 ```

 ### On Windows

 ```
-set HFT_INSTRUCTIONS="Connect To Wifi 'OurInstallation' then go to hft.net"
+set INSTRUCTIONS="Connect To Wifi 'OurInstallation' then go to hft.net"
-nameofgame.exe --hft-instructions="Connect To Wifi 'OurInstallation' then go to hft.net"
+nameofgame.exe
 ```

 The point is you can set the details at your location.
 Of course if you wanted to get fancy